Taken (miniseries): Implants

 As part of their experiment, the aliens abducted thousands of innocent humans (exactly 46,367), mostly at night or while on airplanes, in order to find suitable breeding pairs and humans compatible with their DNA, to begin the process of creating the ultimate hybrid of human and alien.

 The aliens placed implants in an area of the brain that made it impossible to remove without killing or inflicting critical brain damage on the person (at least by the standards of human science).

 The implants also had a hand in manipulating a person's memories following their abduction, and served as tracking devices, to allow the aliens to abduct their human test subjects wherever they may be.

 The implants remained undiscovered until 1962, when Russell Keys' head was x-rayed to determine the cause of his seizures.

 The doctors treating him initially believed it was a tumor, but his son Jesse, suspecting it might be related to the aliens, demanded he have the same x-ray, and a similar implant was discovered.

 Hoping to find a way to neutralize the implants and be free of the aliens' interference, Russell and Jesse arranged a meeting with Colonel Owen Crawford.
 Russell, in private, offered up his implant in order to save his son from grave harm, despite knowing it would most likely lead to his death to have it removed.
 Owen accepted, and Russell was escorted to a secret surgery facility.

 Upon his arrival, Russell realized Owen had betrayed him, but he was overpowered by the guards and sedated.

 The project's doctor successfully removed the implant from Russell's brain.

 Seconds later, it was revealed that the implant exerts some form of negative psychic effect on human minds.

 The scientists and guards were driven insane.

 One guard fires his machine gun at nearby oxygen tanks, causing the entire trailer to explode, killing Russell, Dr. Kreutz, and all within.

 Learning from their mistakes, the UFO Project took precautions while retrieving and analyzing more implants from other test subjects or from their corpses.

 Eventually, a sophisticated tracking system was created by Doctor Chet Wakeman, which was used with great effect in tracking down abductees.

 Essentially, the implants give off a tracking signal based on the frequency of the basic element hydrogen, which once discovered made it relatively easy for the government's UFO project to track the abductees as well.

-The aliens kept using the implants as part of the experiment, ultimately using them to bring the Clarke and Keys families together to produce Allie Keys.
+The aliens kept using the implants as part of the experiment, ultimately using them to bring the Clarke and Keys families together to produce Allie Clarke.

-After John taught Allie how to remove the implants, she used the ability on everyone that came to protect her at the farmhouse so they wouldn't be taken anymore, and would no longer be afraid.
+After John taught Allie how to remove the implants, she used the ability on everyone that came to protect her at the farmhouse so they would not be taken anymore, and would no longer be afraid.